Event box

 Location: Florence Hall, Room 201, 2nd floor, 3330 University Blvd.
 Dallas TX 75205

 The event is free and open to the public.
-Registration is required.
+Registration is required and the seats are first come, first served.
 Please click below for registration.

 Featuring:

-Ambassador Douglas A. Silliman, President, Arab Gulf States Institute
+Ambassador Douglas A. Silliman, President, Arab Gulf State Institute

 Moderator: